Jobians/doc/blog/2022-05-25-introducing-jobians-projects.md

 ---
-slug: long-blog-post
+slug: introducing-jobians-projects
-title: Long Blog Post
+title: Introducing Jobians Projects
 authors: jobians
-tags: [hello, docusaurus]
+tags: [welcome]
 ---

 This is the summary of a very long blog post,